 I use my VPN daily.
 I use Facebook (that’s totally blocked by China without a VPN).
 I listen to podcast (totally blocked by China) I use iTunesU to listen to free college classes (totally blocked by China).
 My local bank in St. Louis (totally blocked by China).
 I like to watch the occasional Louis CK stand-up routine on YouTube (totally blocked by China).
 I also want to point out some email providers like Gmail DO NOT WORK IN CHINA!

 To sum up my viewpoint of VPN’s, first VPN’s are a personal choice and preference.
 People have strong personal feelings towards their VPN.
 VPN information is constantly changing.
 You are going to have an issue with your VPN sometimes.
 Your friends back home will not understand why it took two days to respond on Facebook.
 Your VPN is similar to electricity in your home.
 When it’s on and working, you never think about it, but when it’s off, boy is it a problem!

-Gary McIlvaine is 40 years old.
-He is from St. Louis, Missouri, and worked as a director in a large grocery store prior to teaching.
-He now teaches Biology and English at an International school in Chongqing.
-Read more about his experiences teaching English in China: Chongqing, China English Teaching Q and A with Gary McIlvaine
+Gary McIlvaine is in his mid-40's and from St. Louis, Missouri.
+He worked as a Director in a large grocery store prior to teaching.
+He now teaches Biology and English at an International school in Chongqing, China.

 Want to Learn More About Teaching English Abroad & Online?